conradakunga/Blog/_posts/2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery.md

 1. Support export to the latest [Excel](https://www.microsoft.com/en-us/microsoft-365/excel) format, **XLSX**
 2. Provide clarity as to what happens if the **number of rows exceeds the selected format** (**XLS** or **XLSX**) capacity.

-In a subsequest post, I will attempt to corrupt a backup and see what happens when attempting to access and retrieve data.
+In a subsequent post, I will attempt to corrupt a backup and see what happens when attempting to access and retrieve data.

 In the next post we will look at how to recover data from a SQL Server (**.mdf**) file.

 ### TLDR

-**Stellar Repair allows you to extract data and objects from a backup (.bak) file.**
+**Stellar Repair allows you to extract data and objects from a backup (`.bak`) file.**

 Happy hacking!